The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Characteristic varieties and the Milnor fibration

-\begin{example} Let $\{\A_m\}_{m\ge 1}$ be the family of monomial arrangements, corresponding to the complex reflection groups of type $G(m,m,3)$, and defined by the polynomials $Q_m=(z_1^m-z_2^m)(z_1^m-z_3^m)(z_2^m-z_3^m)$.
 As noted in \cite{FY}, each arrangement $\A_m$ supports a $(3,m)$-net with partition given by the factors of $Q_m$, and has Latin square corresponding to $\Z_m$.
 There are $3$ mono-colored flats of multiplicity $m$, and all the others flats in $L_2(\A_m)$ have multiplicity $3$.

 With this information at hand, Lemma \ref{lem:eqs} easily implies that $\beta_3(\A_m)=1$ if $3 \nmid m$, and $\beta_3(\A_m)=2$, otherwise.
 In the first case, we infer from Theorem \ref{thm:main1} that $e_3(\A_m)=1$.
 If $m=3$, then $\A_3$ is the Ceva arrangement from Example \ref{ex:third}; in this case, Theorem \ref{thm:main1} shows that $e_3(\A_3)=2$.
 Finally, if $m=3d$, with $d>1$, the multiplicity assumption from Theorem \ref{thm:main1} no longer holds; nevertheless, the methods used here can be adapted to show that $e_3(\A_{3d})=2$, for all $d$.
-In fact, it can be shown that $e_p(\A_m)=\beta_p(\A_m)$, for all $m\ge 1$ and all primes $p$. \end{example}
+In fact, it can be shown that $e_p(\A_m)=\beta_p(\A_m)$, for all $m\ge 1$ and all primes $p$, see \cite{MPP} for full details. \end{example}